Lapratomo24/travelgramers/README.md

 **GitHub**

-Forking the Repository
+Forking the Repository:

 - Locate the repository.
 - Locate the 'Fork' button on the right side of the page.
 Clicking the button results in the creation of a copy of the repository.
 - The copy is now found in your GitHub account.

-Cloning the Repository
+Cloning the Repository:

 - Locate the repository.
 - Click the 'Code' button to the left of the green 'Gitpod' button.